SovereignShop/codenames/README.md

 clj -A:cljs-prod:cljs-dev  # Preloaded with figwheel.main
 ```

 Connect to them using your favorite editor.
+You can launch figwheel main
+after connecting.

 ## Prerequisites.